Walking in a Winter Wonderland, with Bacteria: Pseudomonas Syringae!

 I have always loved the snow, until around the end of January, then it becomes less about holiday scenes and snow sports and more about shoveling the driveway and slipping on the ice wishing for warmer weather.
-Here in New England though, snowfalls well past February, and winter storms have been known to break spring-longing hearts into April and even May in the mountains!
+Here in New England though, snow falls well past February, and winter storms have been known to break spring-longing hearts into April and even May in the mountains!
 But what on earth does falling snow have to do with microbes you ask?
-Well, like everything, our little friends are everywhere and it turns out they are a big part of both natural and artificial snowmaking!
-You could call them the snowflake architects!
+Like everything, our little friends are everywhere, and one of them, Pseudomonas Syringae, a bacteria, is a big part of natural and artificial snowmaking!
+You could call them the microbial snowflake architects!

 Last year, I started winter hiking in the White Mountains of NH, crazy right?
 Why would anyone go out in the freezing cold, it's too dangerous!
 Well, it turns out to be absolutely amazing - there are no bugs (well, maybe a few), it's less people-y, and the snow covers all of the rocks and roots we usually have to step over!
 The bright white snow clinging to every surface against the deep greens of the evergreens and the blue sky paint incredible scenes everywhere you look, it's like walking through Narnia!
 I often stick out my tongue to taste the snow from the branches of the stubby trees along the trail, it's just water that froze up and fell from the sky, right?